The Perfect Marriage Between Oil & Gas and Renewables

 Why look overseas when the solution is right below our feet?

 Produced water, a byproduct of oil and gas operations, is generated at a rate of 4–5 barrels for every barrel of oil.
-Globally, this adds up to over 250 million barrels per day.
-What was once a costly waste stream is now an opportunity — a consistent, high-potential feedstock for battery-grade lithium, ready to be unlocked with the right technology.
+Globally, that adds up to over 250 million barrels per day.
+What was once a costly waste stream is now an opportunity - a consistent, high-potential feedstock for battery-grade lithium, ready to be unlocked with the right technology.

 Securing the Supply Chain of Critical Minerals for the Energy Expansion